 Driving conversions is a process, so don’t expect results immediately after implementing the above solutions.
 Depending on your target audience, industry, or business size, the rate at which changes occur may vary – so don’t give up!
 If you do everything with proper care, you will surely notice the results eventually.
 If you’re not satisfied with the pace or don’t want to invest in several strategies, you can run A / B tests to see which particular solutions bring major improvements and stick with those.
 It all depends on your goals and the time frame you set.

 When it comes to achieving your conversion goals, it’s important to focus on your audience, not the numbers.
 After all, conversions are people.
 Therefore, think about them before you quickly release another bulk email or approve another pop-up.
-You are definitely a buyer yourself or at least visit websites, so use these experiences to adjust your website’s behavior to be as effective as possible for your customers!
+You are definitely a buyer yourself or at least visit websites, so use these experiences to adjust your website’s behavior or call center software to be as effective as possible for your customers!